Performance optimization

 If you intend to use CTFreak intensively (e.g. keep a history of more than 400,000 executions and/or launch more than 400,000 executions per day), here are some tips you can apply in priority order.

-(Note that executing the same shell script on 10 nodes counts as a single execution.)
+(Note that executing the same shell script on several nodes or the same sql script on several databases counts as a single execution.)

 Memory usage